 Narm Charm: Pike's face when his attempt at hitch-hiking fails.

 One-Scene Wonder: Almost all the celebrity cameos, but special mention to The Three Stooges who appear as firemen.
 They're onscreen only for a few seconds without any lines, and it's among the movie's funniest moments.

 A non-celebrity stand-out is Barrie Chase, who plays Sylvester's unnamed girlfriend; she maintains a perfect stone face while go-go dancing in a bikini.

 Tear Jerker: Emmeline's talk with the captain.
 She never wanted to be a part of this huge mess in the first place, is ignored by her husband and mother whenever she tries to speak up (If not being told out right to shut up), she ends up being the first to realize where the money is, offers to share half with the captain with the hopes that with her share she can run away from her family to somewhere nice, only to see the others have found it.

 The Woobie: Pike, Monica, and Emmeline for all the undeserved crap they go through.
-Culpepper too, though he's a bit of Jerkass Woobie for screwing over everyone else.
+Culpeper too, though he's a bit of Jerkass Woobie for screwing over everyone else.